 DIRECTV STREAM’s CHOICE plan and above comes with ESPN, TNT, and NBA TV.
 You’ll also get your local ABC channel and regional sports networks based on your billing location, giving you complete local and primetime NBA coverage.

-We don’t recommend going beyond the CHOICE plan because its regular $84.99-a-month price is expensive—even compared to Fubo, Hulu + Live TV, and YouTube TV.
-But no other live TV streaming service offers the same RSN coverage.
+We don’t recommend going beyond the CHOICE plan because it’s expensive—even compared to Fubo, Hulu + Live TV, and YouTube TV.
+But no other live TV streaming service offers the same RSN and national coverage.

-Watching all that basketball live might be impossible, and DIRECTV STREAM includes only 20 hours of DVR storage, which isn’t enough to store a week’s worth of games for later viewing.
-But new DIRECTV STREAM customers who sign up for any package online will get unlimited Cloud DVR storage**.
-That’s a winning deal—giving you more freedom to watch games on your own time.
+Watching all that basketball live might be impossible, but new DIRECTV STREAM customers get unlimited DVR storage for watching game replays.** That’s a winning deal—giving you more freedom to watch games on your own time.

 Best value: Sling TV